nuadi/googlecrestscript/README.md

 GCS contains the following custom functions

-## Market Functions
+## Market Price Functions

 * **getRegionMarketPrice**: This function will access the EVE CREST market endpoint to access the real-time market data for a given item in a region.
 * **getStationMarketPrice**: This is like `getRegionMarketPrice` but will filter down to a specific station.
-* **getMarketPrice**: This function will access the EVE CREST market endpoint to access the real-time market data for a given item in a region at a given station. **DEPRECATED:** While this function will be accessible at the moment, it will be removed in a future version.
-You should refactor your sheets to use one of `getRegion|StationMarketPrice` as appropriate.
-* **getMarketHistory**: This function returns a specific column value from the historical data (as seen in-game) for an item from a given region.
-* **getHistoryAdv**: This function returns all of the historical data for a given item in a given region.
-See [Examples](#examples) for more detail.
 * **getMarketPriceList**: This function is volitile.
 Read [Known Issues](#known-issues) for more details.
 This function will accept a list of item IDs and then call getMarketPrice repeatedly to get prices for all items in the list.
 This is a convenience function only since CCP does not provide a multi-item endpoint for market prices at this time.
 * **getOrders**: This function will return all market order data (Date Issued, Volume, Price, Location) for a given item in a given region.
 * **getOrdersAdv**: This function behaves as `getOrders` does, but accepts a single 2D array of options.
 See [Examples](#examples) below for details.

+## Market History Functions

+* **getMarketHistory**: This function returns a specific column value from the historical data (as seen in-game) for an item from a given region.
+* **getHistoryAdv**: This function returns all of the historical data for a given item in a given region.
+See [Examples](#examples) for more detail.
+* **getAverageDailyOrders**: This is a convenience function that will calculate the average daily number or orders observed in a given number of days in the historical data.
+* **getAverageDailyVolume**: This is a convenience function that will calculate the average daily trade volume observed in a given number of days in the historical data.

+## Market Utility Functions

 * **getMarketItems**: This function will return a list of all items found on the open market along with their corresponding item ID.
 This function has an optional refresh argument.

 ## Universe Functions

 * **getRegions**: This function will return a list of all regions in the universe along with their corresponding region ID.
 There are no arguments to this function.

+## Depricated Functions

+These functions will be removed in a future version of GCS.
+Please update your sheets to use the replacement functions listed.

+* **getMarketPrice**: This function will access the EVE CREST market endpoint to access the real-time market data for a given item in a region at a given station. **REPLACEMENT:** Replace all uses of this function with `getStationMarketPrice` to maintain functionality.

 # Setup and Configuration